BertoGBG/CO2-stores-preprocessing/README.md

 - helpers.py contains funcitons
 - pre-processing.py contains the main calculations for efficiencies and costs in the multilink, and an example of the code in pypsa
 - cost-2030.csv is an output file from the technology-data repository to be updated with the cost for GBR and perennials
+- biofuels to perennials.xlsx is an excelfile with the initial calculations for the CO2 seq potentials for perennials

 ### PERENNIALS
 Assumptions for modelling perennials and green biorefining implemented in the code: